 The Bodhisatta was once an elephant.
-He was pure white, his tusks were seven meters thick and emitted six-colored rays of light, and he stood forty meters tall.
-He lived along a beautiful, bountiful lake deep in the Himalayas and ruled a herd of eight thousand.
+He was pure white, stood forty meters tall, and his tusks were seven meters thick and emitted six-colored rays of light.
+He lived beside a beautiful, bountiful lake deep in the Himalayas and ruled a herd of eight thousand.

-The new queen remembered her previous life, and when the time was right she put on a soiled robe and lied in bed pretending to be sick.
-The king came and offered her any wish that would make her feel better and she asked that all the hunters of the kingdom be summoned to the palace.
-The king made it so with a proclamation by beat of drum and soon after sixty thousand men assembled.
-There the queen announced she needed a hunter to bring her the six-colored tusks of an elephant she had seen in a dream, but none of the men had ever heard of such a thing.
+The new queen remembered her previous life and her hatred of the Bodhisatta, and when the time was right, she put on a soiled robe and lay in bed pretending to be sick.
+The king came and offered her any wish that would make her feel better, and she asked that he summon all the hunters of the kingdom to the palace.
+The king made it so with a proclamation by the beat of a drum, and soon after, sixty thousand men assembled.
+The queen announced that she needed a hunter to kill an elephant she had seen in a dream and bring his light-emitting tusks to her, but none of the men had ever heard of such a thing.
 She chose a tough, hulking, ugly fellow disfigured with scars and strong as five elephants out of the crowd to be her hunter and told him the difficult, dangerous task she proposed, promising a reward of five profitable villages.
-At first he was terrified to death, but he accepted the task after the queen promised him success because she had given a gift and made a prayer to the private Buddhas.
-She gave him one thousand coins and all the equipment (such as an axe, drill, iron pegs, and leather parachute) he would need for the long, arduous journey to the Bodhisatta’s home and he set out with a promise to kill the Bodhisatta and bring her his tusks.
+At first he was terrified, but he accepted the task after the queen promised him success because she had given a gift and made a prayer to some private Buddhas.
+She gave him one thousand coins and all the equipment (such as an axe, drill, iron pegs, and leather parachute) he would need for the long, arduous journey to the Bodhisatta’s home, and he set out with a promise to succeed.

-When the Bodhisatta came, the hunter shot him and the rest of the herd fled in panic while their king roared in pain.
-Seeing the hunter, the Bodhisatta asked why he wanted him dead and the hunter told of the queen’s dream.
-Hearing this, the Bodhisatta knew this was the work of his former queen and he told the hunter the truth about her.
+When the Bodhisatta came, the hunter shot him, and the rest of the herd fled in panic while their king roared in pain.
+Seeing the hunter, the Bodhisatta asked why he wanted him dead, and the hunter told of the queen’s dream.
+Hearing this, the Bodhisatta knew it was the work of his former queen, and he told the hunter the truth about her.

 Not wanting to suffer karmically from being angry, the Bodhisatta told the hunter to cut off his tusks and take them to the queen so he might make merit toward eventually reaching nirvana.
 The hunter tried, causing great pain in the Bodhisatta’s bloody mouth, but he was so large the hunter couldn’t do it.
 So the Bodhisatta grabbed the saw in his trunk and cut them off himself.
 He died soon after, the good queen taking leadership of the herd.

 By the magical power of the tusks, the hunter returned to the palace in just seven days.
-He gave the queen the six-colored tusks and rebuked her hatred of the Bodhisatta.
-Knowing he was dead, she was filled with remorse and unbearable sorrow and died that day.
+He gave the queen the tusks and rebuked her hatred of the Bodhisatta.
+Knowing he was dead, the queen was filled with remorse and unbearable sorrow and died that day.

 In the Lifetime of the Buddha

 The wicked queen was an earlier birth of a young female disciple.
-While listening to the Buddha preach one time, she wondered whether she had ever been one of his wives in a past life, and when the recollection of that former existence first came back to her she laughed with joy, but moments later when she realized what she’d done to him she burst into tears.
-This made the Buddha smile and when some other disciples asked why he was smiling he told them the young disciple had remembered a sin she once committed against him and then he told them this story.
+While listening to the Buddha preach one time, she wondered whether she had ever been one of his wives in a past life.
+When the recollection of that former existence first came back to her, she laughed with joy, but moments later, when she realized what she’d done to him, she burst into tears.
+Her twofold reaction made the Buddha smile, and when some other disciples asked why he was smiling, he told them the young disciple had remembered a sin she once committed against him, and then he told them this story.